-&lt;sup>10That a cheated would-be migrant will next time go it alone could be reasoned in yet another way, namely from the "supply side" rather than from the "demand side," as follows.
+10That a cheated would-be migrant will next time go it alone could be reasoned in yet another way, namely from the "supply side" rather than from the "demand side," as follows.
 An individual who was cheated is likely to have a stronger temptation to make up for the lost time by cheating a co-saver should he have one.
 Illuminating evidence is provided by Houser et al. (2012) to the effect that an individual who was treated unfairly in one encounter is more likely to cheat in a subsequent encounter with another person.
 Alempaki et al. (2019) present intriguing findings in a similar vein.
 Assuming that other would-be migrants are aware of the fact that an individual was

 In a population of would-be migrants which is of finite discrete size Nthat is not too small, we next characterize and measure the risk involved in a time-phased co-saving agreement and the link between this risk, the cost of migration, and the propensity to enter a two-person co-saving agreement aimed at facilitating migration.
 We relate the severity of the risk to the distance in social space.
 To quantify the risk, we characterize the proximity in social space between a pair of any would-be migrants by a single number between zero and one, which measures the personal bond between the individuals.
-Thus, for individual j (j = 1, 2, ..., N), the values of the levels of the affinity towards individuals i = 1, 2, ..., N are given by a sequence $P^{j} = (p{1}^{j}, p{2}^{j}, \dots, p{N}^{j}),$ where $0 \le p{i}^{j} \le 1$ for $i = 1, 2, \dots, N$ .
-In terms of the $p_i^j$ values, we can think of individual j as if he were positioned at some point, surrounded by a sequence of circles of increasing radii, such that a radius is inversely proportional to $p_i^j$ .
-Naturally, members of individual j's closest family will be characterized by the highest $p_i^j$ 's, thus occupying the innermost circle, members of the extended family of j's by somewhat lower $p_i^j$ 's, thus occupy the next, wider circle, friends of individual j's by still lower $p_i^j$ 's, occupying the third outward circle, and so on.
-Taking affinity to be mutual, we assume symmetry in the $p_i^j$ values, that is, $p_i^j = p_i^i$ .
-To map the affinity values onto the risk involved in a co-saving agreement, we assume that the probability that individual i assigns to individual i honoring the agreement after individual i emerges as the winner of the random draw of who will be the first to migrate - a probability that we term the trust parameter between j and i - is $p_i^{j}$ .
+Thus, for individual j (j = 1, 2, ..., N), the values of the levels of the affinity towards individuals i = 1, 2, ..., N are given by a sequence $P^{j} = (p{1}^{j}, p{2}^{j}, \dots, p{N}^{j}), \text{ where } 0 \leq p{i}^{j} \leq 1 \text{ for } i = 1, 2, \dots, N.^{11} \text{ In terms of the}$ p_i^j values, we can think of individual j as if he were positioned at some point, surrounded by a sequence of circles of increasing radii, such that a radius is inversely proportional to p_i^j .
+Naturally, members of individual j's closest family will be characterized by the highest p_i^j 's, thus occupying the innermost circle, members of the extended family of j's by somewhat lower p_i^j 's, thus occupy the next, wider circle, friends of individual j's by still lower p_i^j 's, occupying the third outward circle, and so on.
+Taking affinity to be mutual, we assume symmetry in the p_i^j values, that is, $p_i^j = p_i^i$.
+To map the affinity values onto the risk involved in a co-saving agreement, we assume that the probability that individual j assigns to individual i honoring the agreement after individual i emerges as the winner of the random draw of who will be the first to migrate - a probability that we term the trust parameter between j and i - is p_i^j .
+12 cheated (and that he is likely to be vengeful), they will be reluctant to enter a co-saving agreement with him.
+Thus, it will be hard for a cheated individual to find a co-saver.